-We found that warming-related sea level rise has already increased the likelihood of extreme floods by more than a third at Reedy Point and Lewes water level stations.
+We found that global warming has already increased the likelihood by several percent of extreme floods at the water level stations in this study.

 Multipliers for cumulative flood probabilities behave more complexly, because the cumulative risk for an extreme flood becomes substantial when accumulated across many decades, even in the absence of global sea level rise.
 This puts a cap on multiplier values: for example, a background 50% cumulative risk cannot have a multiplier any greater than 2X.